 Cartoon Dads on comic strips and TV have entertained Americans for generations.
-Here is our top 10!
-And in just a couple weeks we will be celebrating your Dad on Father’s Day!
+Here are our top 10!
+And in just a couple of weeks, we will be celebrating your Dad on Father’s Day!
+Do you know what you’re getting dad for Father’s Day?
 Take some time to pick out a Father’s Day gift.

-No. 4: It is impossible to write about cartoon Dads without mentioning the befuddled Dagwood Bumstead from the cartoon strip, Blondie©.
-When Dagwood is not eating, napping, or getting caught in the bathtub by the neighbor kid, Elmo, he is most often seen doing what Dads are expected to do—handing out greenbacks to his teenaged kids, Cookie and Alexander.
+It is impossible to write about cartoon Dads without mentioning the befuddled Dagwood Bumstead from the cartoon strip, Blondie©.
+When Dagwood is not eating, napping, or getting caught in the bathtub by the neighbor kid, Elmo, he is most often seen doing what Dads are expected to do—handing out greenbacks to his teenage kids, Cookie, and Alexander.